 See our article on AWS penetration testing for more detail on how these services are priced.

 Keeping in mind that network penetration testing is contracting for consultants to perform tasks, which creates a direct correlation to cost, then the key to managing the cost of most network penetration tests is to limit the total amount of time devoted to the test.

 While it may be tempting to keep the full network perimeter in scope and cut the total time allocated in half to save cost, it is not recommended.
 The impact of doing this is that total effort is reduced, which means that the depth of testing will suffer, and quality can be impacted.

 If the cost is too high initially, consider limiting the scope to the most important systems or a sampling of systems within the environment.
-This will provide the time for a deep, thorough test, while providing the contracting organization some cost management.
+This will provide the time for a deep, thorough test while providing the contracting organization with some cost management.
 A sample approach for a large organization could be very efficient as the results from one OS to another OS of the same version may very well have the same issues.

 Costs of Penetration Testing Services vs Benefits